COSMO-ORG/fieldextra-wiki/Planning.md

           Our implementation is quite simple and it is based on grib_api.
 There has been some talk of releasing the code as it is or to provide a patch to grib_api, but nothing has been decided so far.]
-     + [1-2w;with CSCS support] Evaluation of ScaleMP software, to use multiple nodes as a single virtual shared memory system
-       > more threads (but how is the scaling?)
-       > relax the constraints on both available memory and memory throughput
-     + [2-4w] Introduce MPI based parallelism (maybe at product level first)

-###### Priority low

-     + Extend just on time mode
-       > Just on time also when time operator is used (at least a sub-category)
-       > Memory footprint optimization
-       > Load balance optimization
-       (note that load balance and memory footprint optimization can also be achieved by using temporary files for temporal reduction)
-     + [with CSCS support] I/O optimization, in memory communication
-       > Some possibilities :
-         - In-memory communication using a NetCDF framework available at CSCS (require to implement NetCDF input, which would be a side benefit)
-         - In-memory communication with ADIOS API (support: Jean Favre)
-         - In-memory communication with OASIS coupler The first and second options are the prefered one, also because they are compatible with the Sinergia project where Oli is involved (resources from Sinergia could be available beginning 2015)
-       > Evaluate potential performance gains
-       > Evaluate ADIOS API

 ---------